Adnan-Khan7/TactileNet-v2/README.md

 ### Mode 2 — ChatGPT / OpenAI image edits
 **Goal:** Use the OpenAI image/edit API to directly convert the natural image to a tactile graphic (no SD/LoRA).
-**When to use:** Fast prototyping or cloud-based single-model generation.
 **Flow:**
 - CLIP detection → concise vision-driven prompt (ChatGPT/OpenAI) → call `images.edits` (SDK or HTTP fallback) → save returned image.
 **Output:** single image `..._mode2_chatgpt.png` and run log entry.